CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

         </body>
     </html>

-Refresh your page and look at the top section of your Browser.
+Refresh your page and look at the top section of your browser.
 Now the title of our HTML page is "Awesome Title".
 <span class="strikethrough">Awesome!</span> Great!

 ### Going WorldWide

 The last step to complete our basic structure it is going to be pretty short actually.
-Type this in the line above the `<title>` element>:
+Type this in the line above the `<title>` element> (Remember to hit the Enter/Return key to add an extra line):

     <!DOCTYPE html>
     <html>